xiduzo/microflow/apps/nextjs-app/app/docs/contributing/how-to/page.md

 title: How to contribute
 ---

-Microflow is a set of open-source tools that help getting started with micro-controllers.
+Microflow is a set of open-source tools that help poeple getting started with microcontrollers.
 We welcome contributions from the community.
 This guide will help you get started with contributing to the project.

 ## I found a bug, what should I do?